kalafus/kalafus.github.io/docs/Marijuana12StepMeetings/index.md

 ## FAQ

-**Why do I need internet the first time I open the app?**
-The app downloads the meeting list so it can also work offline.

 **Does the app collect personal data?**
 No. The app does not collect, store, or share any personal information.
 See our [Privacy Policy](https://kalafus.github.io/Marijuana12StepMeetings/privacy.html).